 - Opiates: Opiates are additionally known to have pain-relieving properties and they have similar effects to morphine.
 A well-known example of an opiate is heroin.
-Withdrawal from opiates such as heroin may cause heroin insomnia or opioid induced insomnia.
-Opiate insomnia may be considered one of the most severe due to the strong effects of the drug in the body.
+Withdrawal from opiates such as heroin may cause heroin insomnia or opioid-induced insomnia.
+Opiate insomnia may be considered one of the most severe due to the strong effects of the drug on the body.

 - Kratom: This plant-based substance has effects similar to opiates.
 When this plant medication is abused and reduced in dosage, it can also cause Kratom insomnia.

 - Suboxone: A combination of buprenorphine and naloxone, suboxone is considered a narcotic drug and is known for treating narcotic pain relievers.
 However, there is also a risk of dependence on suboxone that when some people reduce their intake, they end up suffering from suboxone withdrawal insomnia.

 If you are suffering from insomnia due to substance withdrawal symptoms, or are dependent on illicit substances to help you stay asleep, you may be suffering from a dual diagnosis of insomnia and addiction.
 Insomnia and addiction can go hand in hand and can wreak havoc in your body as these two conditions interchangeably affect one another.

 What should I do if I have insomnia and addiction?